bisdom1/notebooks/README.md

 1. Look for/search for **jupyter** in your programs folder (it's installed under Anaconda).
 2. A juypter command window will open, and shortly after a browser window will be opened that brings you to the jupyter home page.
 3. From this page, you can start a new notebook via the **New** button (top right), or you can upload and open an existing notebook file using **Upload**.
-4. You can also use **Upload** to upload data files that you are using in your scripts.
+4. You can also use **Upload** to upload data files that you are using in your scripts. **For this workshop, use this option to upload the `PGKYP.ipynb` notebook file and the 3 `.csv` files into juypter**.

 For more info see https://jupyter-notebook.readthedocs.io/en/stable/